brettinternet/slides/content/homelab/_index.md

 There's a reverse proxy, cloudflare tunnel (only traffic from cloudflare), automatic DNS record updates, and then our app with a directory on my laptop mounted as a volume.

+This is simple, secure and pretty damn quick!!

 1. Review docker-compose
 1. Review repo devops